shtrausslearning/Machine-Learning/Feature Importance/readme.md

 <sup>

-- We often are interested in the contribution features have in models or a formulated relation of features to a target variable.
+- We often are interested in the contribution features have in models or a formulated relation of features to a target variable. <br>

-- For example we might look at the correlation to the target variable of features and remove highly correlated features.
+- For example we might look at the correlation to the target variable of features and remove highly correlated features. <br>

 - Due to the subjective nature of feature importance evaluations, we may find it useful to visualise them together. <br>

-- The following simple code combines the most common approaches and gives them equal weighting and is normalised.
-Larger scores indicate more contribution in each individual evaluation. <br>
+- The following simple code combines the most common approaches and gives them equal weighting and is normalised. <br>

+- Larger scores indicate more contribution in each individual evaluation. <br>

 - The nature of Plotly's interative plots, allows us to compare any combination of methods & visualise the feature importance.